 Unknown Health Expenses

 Maybe that sounds selfish, but there are situations where kids are challenged to decide between giving their parents the best care and not burning through all of their future inheritance.
-Sadly, we have to think about things like this, but money has a way of influencing decisions, even for those that have great relationships with their parents.
+Sadly, we have to think about things like this, but money has a way of influencing decisions, even for those with great relationships with their parents.

 Money Can Tear Families Apart

 There are so many causes in the world more important than ensuring my kids get their second vacation home with the money we leave behind.
 An ideal situation would be when my kids are older; they are involved with charitable causes that we can work together to give to after we pass.
-I can think of no better way to spend our money after passing than to give it to a cause we are all passionate about.
+I can think of no better way to spend our money after passing than to give it to a cause we are passionate about.

 When you know there will be a pot of gold at the end of the rainbow, it reduces the incentive to build your pot of gold.
-If they can’t make it in life with the head start we plan to give them, then an inheritance later in life won’t help either.
+If they can’t make it in life with the head start we plan to give them, an inheritance later in life won’t help either.
 It may do more harm than good if they are expecting it.

 For now, our financial plans will not include leaving an inheritance to our kids.
 Instead, they will receive money for college and a nice gift to start their lives.
 I guess you could call that an early inheritance, and if that’s the case, I’m all for it to ensure they get off to a good start in life.